daanielww/Shopify-Summer2019/README.md

 Routes:

 Route to retrieve the products:
-- POST request to route '/api/products/:option'
+- GET request to route '/api/products/:option'
   - please pass in 'available' in place of 'option' to retrieve only the products that are in stock.
     - eg. '/api/products/available'
   - please pass in 'all' in place of 'option' to retrieve all the products.